Powered by SchoolDash

 Finances: Excellent.
 The school budget has been in surplus

 Sixth form: About average.
-Attainment is poor, progress is poor and destinations at 18 (allowing for attainment) are about average.
+Attainment is poor, progress is excellent and destinations at 18 (allowing for attainment) are about average.

-Destinations: Below average.
+Destinations: Poor.
 The proportion of students going on to education or training at 16 is very low, while at 18 (allowing for attainment) it is roughly average.
 Show details

 Disadvantaged pupils: Poor.
-Progress up to age 16 is poor.
+Progress up to age 16 is below average.
 Destinations at 16 are poor.
 Progress at 16-18 is poor.
-Destinations at 18 (allowing for attainment) are below average.
+Destinations at 18 (allowing for attainment) are poor.

 Environment: Poor.
 Air pollution, traffic accidents and crime are all very high.